-Concert in the Country 2024
+Concert in the Country

 Violinist Royce Rich and pianist Younggun Kim are seasoned chamber musicians and orchestral soloists, performing regularly across Canada and internationally.
-They are delighted to perform this beautiful music in an intimate setting.
+They were delighted to perform this beautiful music in an intimate setting.
+The program included the Caprice No. 24 by Niccolò Paganini, Introduction & Rondo Capriccioso by Camille Saint-Saëns, and other works.

 Our Artists